esheldon/fitsio/README.md

   whole file.
 - Append rows to an existing table.
 - Query the columns and rows in a table.
-- read rows using slice notation similar to numpy arrays
+- read columns and rows using slice notation similar to numpy arrays
 - Read and write header keywords.
 - Read and write images in tile-compressed format (RICE,GZIP,PLIO,HCOMPRESS).
 - Read/write gzip files directly.
 Read unix compress files (.Z,.zip).